kalinsky-dev/TASK-TRACKER/README.md

 - Name
 - Description
 - Creator
-- Information if the Task is taken or still available
+- Information, if the Task is taken or still available
-- Information for the person who has taken the Task, if it is in a progress
+- Information for the person, who has taken the Task, if it is in a progress
-- Information for the state if the Task is finished, person who resolved it and his working hours
+- Information for the state, if the Task is finished, person who resolved it and his working hours

 Non-authenticated users are prompt to sign-in in the system.